Why is Provenir a better choice?

 Hamburgers

-Each package will have it’s own best before date to consume by if fresh.
+Each package will have its own best-before date to consume if fresh.

-Everything we do at Provenir is focused on minimising animal stress and maximising meat quality – which includes our hanging technique.
+Everything we do at Provenir focuses on minimising animal stress and maximising meat quality, including our hanging technique.

 We have designed our units to enable the tender stretch method of hanging (hanging an entire half carcase from the hip joint rather than quartering the carcase and hanging from the achilles and rib cage respectively)

-We are currently offering delivery throughout ACT, NSW, Queensland, Tasmania and Victoria.
-Visit our delivery information page to see if we delivery to your area and costs.
+We currently offer delivery throughout ACT, NSW, Queensland, Tasmania and Victoria.
+Visit our delivery information page to see if we deliver to your area and costs.

 Is the packaging environmentally friendly?

-We strive to consider the environment in every aspect of our business, from working with regenerative farmers, through to the delivery of our product.
+We strive to consider the environment in every aspect of our business, from working with regenerative farmers to the delivery of our products.

 We have put much research and consideration into the best packaging currently available for Provenir meat.
-The number one consideration is for food safety and providing a wholesome food product.
-While further consideration has been had from the perspective of environmental sustainability of the raw packaging material, post consumer disposal (recyclability or composability) and also the impact packaging can have to reduce food waste.
+The number one consideration is food safety and providing a wholesome food product.
+While further consideration has been given from the perspective of environmental sustainability of the raw packaging material, post-consumer disposal (recyclability or composability) and also the impact packaging can have on reducing food waste.

-That’s why we pack our meats using Plantic trays, and where possible we use ‘skin-pack’ packaging, which significantly increases the shelf life of the meat.
-We also use MAP and cryovac packaging, dependant on the cut of meat.
+That’s why we pack our meats using Plantic trays, and where possible, we use ‘skin-pack’ packaging, which significantly increases the shelf life of the meat.
+We also use cryovac packaging, depending on the cut of meat.

-Plantic trays are not only recyclable, they are also made from layers of renewable corn-starch material and recycled post-consumer PET content.
-The trays can be washed and recycled in your curb-side recycling bin, while the film can either be left attached to the tray and put in curb-side recycling, or be washed and recycled at a REDcycle bin at one of the participating supermarkets.
+Plastic trays are not only recyclable, but they are also made from layers of renewable corn-starch material and recycled post-consumer PET content.
+The trays can be washed and recycled in your curb-side recycling bin, while the film can either be left attached to the tray and put in curb-side recycling.

-Where possible we are looking to reduce our packaging and move to non plastic products, however availability of these products is limited or not 100% suitable from a food safety and shelf life / reducing food waste perspective.
+Where possible, we are looking to reduce our packaging and move to non-plastic products, however, the availability of these products is limited or not 100% suitable from a food safety and shelf life / reducing food waste perspective.

 We believe we have found the best packaging solution currently available but are always willing to do better if possible.
-If you have any suggestion of how we could provide a safe food product with good shelf life and reduce our use of plastic we would love to hear from you
+If you have any suggestions of how we could provide a safe food product with good shelf life and reduce our use of plastic, we would love to hear from you.

 Not-So-Frequently Asked Questions